 The Redwood Express is Redwood's Signature fundraiser held annually the first weekend of March.
 Based on the theme, guests are magically transported to a destination full of entertainment, delicious food and tantalizing drinks, auctions that include both live and silent, and various raffles.
 All proceeds from the event help support Redwood’s programs and services.

-Save the date: Friday, March 4, 2016.
-Stay tuned for more information.
+Save the date: Friday, March 4, 2016 at The Newport Syndicate.

 Bang Bang Night for Redwood is a tropical fun event at Bonefish Grill in Crescent Springs, KY.
 Guests enjoy Bonefish Grill signature dishes at various food stations while sipping on refreshing cocktails, listening to great music, and taking their chance on raffles and silent auction items.